You read your local newspapers every morning and afternoon. You watch the AP wire throughout the day. Your magazines sit in a high, teetering stack.

 & Politics email edition

 The Morning Coffee & Politics email blast was launched in 2011 as a way to expand CTNewsJunkie's offerings with a capitol insider's edgy, sometimes snarky take on the events of the previous day and a look forward at the day ahead.
-MCP's lead writer is Melissa Ozols, a former legislative aide with a wonk's expertise in a variety of policy areas and a keen understanding of how policy is actually produced in the Legislative Office Building.
+MCP's lead writer is Melissa Ozols, a former policy aide with a wonk's expertise in a variety of areas and a keen understanding of how policy is actually produced at the Capitol.
 This email service is free and by signing up, you will help us create sustainable new media jobs in Connecticut.

 About the Friday Night Fix! email edition